batoorsohail/leaderboard/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-**Awesome books** is a a small project to help master basic javascript concepts eg classes objects, arrays and dom manipulation
+**Leader Board** is a small project that made using JavaScript API.
+You can add your name and your score.

 ## 🛠 Built With <a name="built-with"></a>